Who is your transfer agent?

 Existing users should visit www.computershare.com/investor and enter their User ID and then their password.

-If you are a first time user and would like to login and access your account on Investor Centre, you can find instructions on our website at Investors - Shareholder Information - Online Account Access.
+If you are a first-time user and would like to log in and access your account on Investor Centre, instructions are available anytime on our Shareholder Services page.

 How do I update my mailing address?